thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
-* investigate if it's a good idea to scale the distance value between each new score
+* figure out if sublinear_tf is theoretiaclly better
 * find a solution to the curse of dimentionality : if you keep too many dimensions all distances are basically 1 apparently
 * log tqdm to file
 * refactor a bit the way optimal score is computed to allow printing of the inner mechanism and debugging